Often, women who have experienced pregnancy or weight gain find that returning to their previous body shape through natural means is difficult.

 Though it varies from person to person, recovering from the surgery typically takes 3-6 weeks.
 Dr Goldman and his caring team of professionals will make sure your recovery process goes as smoothly as possible.

-Women often expect their tummy tuck results to be permanent, but the outcome often hinges on the patient’s choices after surgery.
+Women often expect their Abdominoplasty results to be permanent, but the outcome often hinges on the patient’s choices after surgery.
 Maintaining a healthy diet and exercise will enable patients to enjoy longer lasting results, especially when combined with liposuction.

-Not having another pregnancy should also prohibit your body from stretching out to the position it was in before the tummy tuck.
+Not having another pregnancy should also prohibit your body from stretching out to the position it was in before the Abdominoplasty.
 As the ageing process continues things will loosen up over time, but that is a natural part of ageing.

 It is important to realise that the incision lines will be permanently visible.
 Certain individuals may have incision lines that are more noticeable, but in some instances, they will eventually be only faint lines.
 Most often, the scars heal well and over time slowly and progressively mature and fade.
 It usually takes 9-12 months for the scar to fade.

 There are some modern scar management systems and processes to speed this journey, but these should not be used until 12 weeks after the surgery.
 Dr Goldman will discuss this with you at the time.